 So the fear that kept people from taking action is no longer such an issue.

 – Sharing What You Do Can be Effectively Done by Everyone

-Building a network marketing business on Facebook solves this because people can be taught to just send a link to somebody that explains it after gauging interest.
+Building a network marketing business on Facebook solves this because people can be taught to just send a link to somebody else that explains it after a person shows interest.

 – You never run out of people to talk to.